OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 New Transcripts tab in user profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, the learner can view their awarded credit and transcripts through their profile.
+Now, the learner can view their awarded credit and transcript through their profile.

 1. Click on your profile image in the upper right-hand corner.
-2. Click “View Profile”
+2. Click “View Profile.”
 3. Click the “Transcripts” tab.

 .. image:: images/transprofile.png

 The transcripts tab displays four columns, “Title,” “Date,” “Type,” and “Amount.”
 Click on a column to sort by that field.
 Use the search filters to filter by date or type.
 Total credit displays at the end of the list.

-Transcripts can be downloaded as a CSV or PDF.
+A transcript can be downloaded as a CSV or PDF.
 Downloaded transcripts will only show credit for the current filtered view.
 To view all credit in downloaded reports, make sure no filter is selected.
+(Admin can download learner transcripts from the admin tools.
+Click on the "Users" tab, select a user, and click on the "Transcript" tab.)

 April 26, 2018